Craig Bartholomew

 Craig G. Bartholomew (MA, Potchefstroom University, PhD, Bristol University) is the director of the Kirby Laing Centre for Public Theology.
-Formerly, he was senior research fellow at the University of Gloucestershire and recently the H. Evan Runner Professor of philosophy at Redeemer University College.
+He was senior research fellow at the University of Gloucestershire and H. Evan Runner Professor of philosophy at Redeemer University.

 Biography

-Craig Bartholomew studied theology at the University of South Africa and at Oxford University.
-He was ordained to the ministry in the Church of England in South Africa (CESA).
-He spent three years in the pastoral ministry before taking up a lecturing position at CESA's George Whitefield College in Cape Town, when he was involved in founding "Christian Worldview Network."
-CWN worked with Christian artists and published A Manifesto for Christians in the Arts.

-He completed a master's degree through Potchefstroom University, and finished his doctorate on Ecclesiastes in the UK in 1997.
+Bartholomew completed a master's degree through Potchefstroom University, and finished his doctorate on Ecclesiastes in the UK in 1997.
 2004-2017 he held the H. Evan Runner Chair in Philosophy at Redeemer University College.
-Prior to 2004, Craig Bartholomew was a senior research fellow in the Department of Religion and Theology at the University of Gloucestershire, Cheltenham, England.
 In 2017 he became director of the Kirby Laing Institute for Christian Ethics.

-Bartholomew was previously editor of Journal of Theological Interpretation.
+Bartholomew was editor of Journal of Theological Interpretation.